 Procedure: Casual professional staff conditions

-- An essential feature of a casual professional staff appointment is that there is no expectation of continuity of employment and the appointment may be terminated by providing 1 hour’s notice.
+- the appointment may be terminated by providing 1 hour’s notice.

-- A casual professional staff member may be appointed where the work involves a regular pattern of hours or is on a regular basis where:
+- Notwithstanding clause 1 (above), a casual professional staff member may be appointed where the work involves a regular pattern of hours or is on a regular basis where:

 - the appointment is to replace a continuing, continuing (contingent funded) or fixed term staff member who is absent from work, in which case the duration of the appointment must not exceed the period of such absence; or